 We maintain a trust agreement with an independent trustee establishing a springing rabbi trust for the purpose of funding benefits payable to participants (including participating NEOs) under our SERP.
 The trust is a grantor trust, irrevocable except in the event of an unfavorable ruling by the IRS as to the tax status of the trust or certain changes in tax law.
 It is currently funded with a nominal amount of cash.
 Future contributions will be made to the grantor trust if and when required by the provisions of the trust or at the discretion of the Company.
 If there is a change in control, the grantor trust must be fully funded, within 10 days following the change in control, with an amount equal to the entire benefit to which each participant would be entitled under the covered plan as of the date of the change in control (calculated on the basis of the present value of the projected future benefits payable under the covered plan).
-"Change in Control" is defined in substantially the same manner as in the CIC Plan described under "Payments Made Upon a Change in Control," except that (i) there is no "double trigger," (ii) a business combination resulting in shareholders immediately prior to the company is of the Board of Directors does not constitute a change in control, (iii) a business combination in which there is not a change in anjority of the members of the Board of Directors does not constitute a change in control (iv) a change in a majority of the members of the Board of Directors under trust are required to be held separate and apart from the other funds of Equifax and its subsidiaries, but remain subject to the claims of general creditors under applicable state and federal law.
+"Change in Control" is defined in substantially the same manner as in the CIC Plan described under "Payments Made Upon a Change in Control," except that (i) there is no "double trigger," (ii) a business combination resulting in shareholders immediately prior to the combination owning equal to or less than two-thirds of the Company's common stock constitutes a change in control, (iii) a business combination in which there is not a change in at least a majority of the members of the Board of Directors does not constitute a change in control.
+The assets of the grantor trust are required to be held separate and apart from the other funds of Equifax and its subsidiaries, but remain subject to the claims of general creditors under applicable state and federal law.